dsjosh/Regulatory-And-Licensing/README.md

 # Regulatory-And-Licensing
-This is a Regulatory And Licensing (RAL) web application.
+This is a Regulatory And Licensing web application.

 ## Scope
 Please refer to "[SCOPE.md](SCOPE.md)" file for the explanation on what I built, what I deferred, and the reasons behind it.